javaee/metro-jax-ws/jaxws-ri/samples/efficient_handler/Readme.txt

 * To run
     * set JAXWS_HOME to the JAX-WS installation directory
-    * ant clean server - runs apt to generate server side artifacts and does the deployment
+    * ant clean server - runs annotation processing to generate server side artifacts and does the deployment
     * ant clean client run - runs wsimport on the published wsdl by the deplyed endpoint, compiles the generated artifacts and the client application